Read our complete guide to find out everything you need to know about general liability insurance for your financial services business.

-For example, if one of your employees meets a client at their home for a meeting and knocks over an expensive antique vase, this would be covered under the property damage component of general liability insurance.
+Example: One of your employees meets a client at their home for a meeting and knocks over an expensive antique vase.
+This would be covered under the property damage component of general liability insurance.
 Your business would be covered for the cost of repairing or replacing the vase.
 However, this insurance does not cover damages to your business’s own property.
 For that, you will need commercial property insurance.

 Bodily injury is covered when a non-employee suffers physical harm while on your property or as a result of your business’ activity.

 Example: A client visits your office for a scheduled meeting to discuss his financial assets.
 As he leaves, he trips on the front steps and breaks his leg.
 The client sues your company for medical expenses.
 General liability insurance covers these damages if your company is held liable.
 These costs can include lost income from being unable to work, medical costs, payment for pain and suffering, or funeral expenses.